aarontran/g309.2-0.6/Notes.md

 Compare ratios:
     FWC fitted line ratio (without ARF): 5.33
-    FWC fitted line ratio (with ARF on lines only): 5.38 Obs fitted line ratio (without ARF): 6.60
+    FWC fitted line ratio (with ARF on lines only): 5.38  <- not much difference, I'll just use FWC ARF because it is physically motivated
+    Obs fitted line ratio (without ARF): 6.60
     Obs fitted line ratio (with FWC ARF): 7.36
 Lots of variation.
 Unsurprising, given lots of APEC and soft proton emission.